 - Fiskars push-reel mower: I own this.
 So much more satisfying than a gas mower.

-- Greenworks cordless electric mower: also a great choice.
+- E-Go cordless electric mower: a great choice, if you want a cleaner cut.

 Also – DON’T WATER YOUR LAWN.
 The cost of watering your lawn is outrageous, and it’s a huge waste.
 Tear out your grass, if you need to and plant some things.